Adaptations of Sherlock Holmes: Comic strips

 Three Sherlock Holmes adaptations have appeared in American newspapers.
 The first, titled Sherlock Holmes, ran from 1930 to 1931.
 Sherlock Holmes was drawn by Leo O'Mealia (who later drew covers for Action Comics) and distributed by the Bell Syndicate.
 A short-lived half-page Sherlock Holmes comic strip appeared daily and Sunday in the 1950s, written by radio scriptwriter Edith Meiser and drawn by Frank Giacoia.
 The third adaptation "Mr. Holmes of Baker Street" by Bill Barry appeared in 1976–1977.
-This adaptation of the famous detective was not very popular down south, but experienced a series of faithful followers in northern states.
+This adaptation of the famous detective was not very popular in the south, but experienced a series of faithful followers in northern states.